staubtornado/tornado-bot/README.md

 ---

 ## Why is the development process so slow?
-The bot needs to be able to work on linux and windows and is currently only developed by a single person.
+The bot needs to be able to work on Linux and Windows and is currently only developed by a single person.

 ---

 ## How can I help?
-Feel free to contribute to the bot's development this would help the project a lot.
+Feel free to contribute to the bot's development.
+This would help the project a lot.
 ######
 Requirements:
    - A GitHub account